12tare21/cashjs-stripe/README.md

 # cashjs-stripe
-Cashjs provides implementations of Stripe custommer services for Nodejs
+Cashjs provides implementations of Stripe customer services for Nodejs